 Tucson Water, Arizona, USA – Planned Advanced Water Purification Facility

-Funded through an $US 86.7 million federal capital program agreement signed in January 2025, this new facility will treat and purify up to 2.5 million gallons (9.4 million litres) of recycled water per day.
-The Advanced Water Purification plant is a cornerstone of Tucson’s One Water 2100 Plan, which emphasises using every drop of water wisely and keeping water local.
+In partnership with the Bureau of Reclamation, Tucson Water is moving forward with the construction of a state-of-the-art Advanced Water Purification (AWP) facility that will treat and purify up to 2.5 million gallons (9.4 million litres) of recycled water per day.
+Pure Water Tucson is a cornerstone of Tucson’s One Water 2100 Plan, which emphasises using every drop of water wisely and keeping water local.

 Read more about Pure Water Tucson